cinemaouvert/Cinema-Open-Data-Base/readme.md

-# CODB-CLIENT
+# Cinema-Open-Data-Base

-This is CODB-CLIENT, powered by Gulp, Angular, Foundation for Apps, and libsass.
+This is Cinema-Open-Data-Base, powered by Gulp, Angular, Foundation for Apps, and libsass.

-If you're already an Angular developer, you may instead want to install the components into your own stack using Bower: `bower install foundation-apps`

 ## Requirements